wso2/docs-is/en/docs/quick-starts/twitter-as-federated-authenticator-sample.md

 # Log into a Sample Application using Twitter

-This page guides you through using Twitter as a federated authenticator and logging into an application.
+This page guides you through using Twitter as a federated authenticator and logging into a sample application.
 Here, we use a **sample application** called Pickup.

 ----